json420/degu/doc/degu.client.rst

     Represents a specific connection to an HTTP (or HTTPS) server.

-    Note that connections are created using :meth:`Client.connect()` rather than by directly creating an instance of this class.
+    Note that typically connections are created using :meth:`Client.connect()` rather than by directly creating an instance of this class.

     The *sock* will be either a ``socket.socket`` or an ``ssl.SSLSocket``.